Achu-shankar/DCGAN_Brain_MRI_synthesis/README.md

 ### Prerequisites

-Make sure you have the following installed on your system:
+Make sure you have the following recommended packages are installed on your system:

-- Python (version X.X.X)
+- Python (version >3.8)
-- [Any other dependencies or tools required for training]
+- Pytorch (version >2.0)
+- Matplotlib

 ### Installation